fulopmilan/explainer/README.md

 ## EN
 This application was made for the 20th Neumann Nemzetközi Tehetségkutató Programtermék Verseny.

+### Purpose of the Program
+The main purpose of the application is to facilitate the learning process for students so that they can easily learn a subject with minimal effort.

+The application utilizes text recognition technology to scan text.
+Afterwards, the user can ask questions about the scanned text, request a summary of the text, or create a quiz from it to make the material more comprehensible and easier to learn.

+The built-in buttons in the chat interface of the application prevent students from having to repeat themselves after each scan, thus increasing their efficiency.
+Users can easily customize these buttons according to their preferences.
+One fundamental button, for example, is the "Quiz" button, which automatically generates a quiz based on the scanned text for the student to test their knowledge.

+### User Instructions
+Upon first launch, users need to sign in to the application using Google.

+Subsequently, after launching the application (Explainer.apk), on the home screen, users capture and crop the desired text, then press the "Ask questions!" button to ask questions in the chat window.
+The buttons appearing above the text box are quick buttons.
+Using the leftmost quick button, users can scan additional text into the conversation.
+Other quick buttons can be customized.

+To modify the quick buttons, users open the settings tab by pressing the top right button on the home screen, where they can open the button editor window with the "Edit chat buttons" button.
+Pressing the name of the button they want to modify, users can change its name and command in the window that appears.

+To log out of the application, users can use the "Sign out" button in the settings tab.

 ### To run the code
 Client-side